What You’ll Learn 🖥️

 Selecting and deselecting channels

-The channels, which are shown on the currently selected widget can be selected by clicking on the channel.
-If the channel is already on the widget, it will be marked, and clicking on it will remove it from the widget.
+Channels shown on the currently selected widget can be added or removed by clicking on them in the channel selector.
+If a channel is already assigned to the widget, it will be highlighted.
+Clicking it again will remove it from the widget.

-In Design mode, we can drag and drop the channel to an empty place on the display.
-This will add a new widget from the type currently selected on the Design bar and automatically assign the channel to it.
+Design Mode: When in Design mode, dragging a channel to an empty area of the display will automatically add a new widget of the currently selected type (on the Design bar) and assign the

 Searching for channels

-Dewesoft X setups can easily have hundreds and even thousands of channels.
-To find channels we have added a feature to search for them by the name.
-If we enter the keyword in the Search field, Dewesoft X will look for channels with those keywords in the name (at any place) or the channels connected to the keyword (output channels of different math modules).
-We can cancel the search by pressing the X button on the right side of the search bar.
+Dewesoft X setups can include hundreds or even thousands of channels.
+To make navigation easier, a Search feature is available.
+Enter a keyword in the Search field and Dewesoft X will locate channels containing that keyword (anywhere in the name), or channels connected to it (e.g., output channels of math modules).
+To cancel a search, click the X on the right side of the search bar.

 Additional settings in analyze mode

-In the Analysis mode, the list is expanded and we can change the color of the channel, rename the channel or add any math from the channel selector:
+In Analysis Mode, the channel list is expanded with additional options.
+You can change the color of the channel, rename the channel or add any math from the channel selector:

 formula